marcusyoung/otpr/README.md

 Functions `otp_connect`, `otpr_distance`, `otpr_time` and `otpr_isochrone` are currently implemented.
 Use help(?) for further guidance.

-The package is under development but this will only take place on development branches.
+The package is under development but this only takes place on development branches.
 The master branch is considered stable.